ibm-cloud-docs/dns/dns-faq.md

 * `rs1.service.softlayer.com 10.0.80.11`
 * `rs2.service.softlayer.com 10.0.80.12`

-These local resolving name servers are on our private network, so they don't use up public bandwidth.
+These local resolving name servers are on IBM's private network, so they don't use up public bandwidth.

 ## What are the IBM Cloud name server addresses?
 {: #what-are-name-server-addresses}